What Are Anal Toys?

-Start slow, then grow
+1) Start slow, then grow

-Many butt toys have a rather bulbous “tip”, so using these for your first dilation can be somewhat traumatic.
+When picking out your first toy, keep in mind that many butt toys have a rather bulbous “tip”, so using these for your first dilation can be somewhat traumatic.
 Top tip: if it looks like a doorknob, it will feel like sticking a doorknob in your butt.

 Top tip: if it looks like a doorknob, it will feel like sticking a doorknob in your butt.

-Look for a toy whose base goes directly to the handle (i.e. one that doesn’t have a narrowing or ‘neck’ between the handle and the part you play with).
+The best beginner anal toys are those whose base goes directly to the handle (i.e. one that doesn’t have a narrowing or ‘neck’ between the handle and the part you play with).
 This is a good idea, as it means you can’t leave the toy inside you completely for prolonged periods of time.
 This can cause swelling in the region, leading to hemorrhoids and/or tearing, especially when it’s time to take the toy out.

 Toys with suction cups are available that permit mobile, hands-free play.
 Per the above, the suction cup also helps keep at least part of the toy safely outside your butt at all times.